Electric Scooters

 What I don't like

-• cross Narrow deck and handlebars feel less stable, especially at speed
+• cross Narrow deck and handlebars feel unstable

 Best Mid-Range Scooters